davepartner/socialite/readme.md

-# Pmanager
+# Laravel socialite
-This is a project management system built with Laravel 5.5
+This is a social media login system built with laravel 5.6, it works for laravel 5.3 and above.
+It enables users to login and signup to your laravel platform using twitter, facebook, linkedin, google plus and github.
+They just have to click one button and the whole signup process, signin, picture upload, user profile etc will be created.

 ## Tutorial
 The video tutorials for this repo is on [Udemy](https://www.udemy.com/course/1556150)